 Don’t be afraid to buy something used.
 Say that you’re planning to refurnish your living room and you want to go with a vintage or antique look.
 Sure, you could look for replicas of certain eras at various furniture stores, but there’s a pretty good chance that you can find something that is the real thing by shopping at an antique shop, thrift store or even by attending an estate sale.
 Then say for instance that you find a couch or chair that needs some reupholstering.
 Go to HGTV or DIY Network and put “reupholster furniture” in the search field for step-by-step instructions on how to make it look just like you want.

 Do some negotiating.
-If you’re planning on adding on a new room, that will require hiring a contractor.
+If you’re planning on adding on a new room, that will require hiring home remodeling contractors.
 Our advice is that you interview 3-5 of them.
 Once you’ve found one that you like, don’t be afraid to do some negotiating.
 If you’re willing to pay for their services in cash, you can usually get a pretty impressive discount.

 Consider doing some things yourself.
 When it comes to doing something like putting in a new hvac unit, being that there is electrical wiring and measuring needed to make sure there is not an incorrect cooling load involved, you should definitely get a licensed technician to do that for you.
 But that doesn’t mean that there aren’t lots of other things around the house that you can.
 Websites like HGTV, This Old House, Bob Villa, DIY Network and YouTube can provide you with step-by-step instructions on all kinds of house renovations.
+If the garage door spring is broken, click to see what you can do to fix it.
 By doing some things yourself, it will give you a sense of pride and save you money—all at the same time.